murchie85/gameOfWar/README.md

 # GAME OF WAR

+# INSTRUCTIONS

+JUST RUN THIS COMMAND TO START

+`python game.py`

+If you have any issues please contact me.

 # SUMMARY

 1. A playable game for users
 2. A iterable simulation for an AI.

 ## Rules

-- List all countries and starting score
-- Iterate each year, starting from 1950

 **Considerations**

-- Start with 10 countries only
-- Should an iteration always act based on previous iteration?
+- Should an iteration always act based on previous iteration? [hidden values ]
-- Create a score for each function War Score, Trade Score...etc
 - Be careful to make scores consistent between functions (maybe 1 to 10)

+- OFFER BONUS REWARDS AT CERTAIN TIME INTERVALS
+- ONLY UNLOCK WAR AFTER 5 YEARS

+## ATTRIBUTES

+- Score (initialised as GDP)
+- Trade points
+- War points
+- ...

+- Chance
+- Enemy
+- Ally
+- publicContentment

-FUNCTIONS
+# FUNCTIONS

+### START MENU

+- Start Menu
+	- Pick team
+	- Load Game
+	- other options
+	- Start game

+- Enter Name

-### MAIN FUNCTION
+### MAIN MENU

-- Print Year
+- Print playing nation
-- Increment Year
+- Print Year and Month
 	- COUNTRY LOOP
 	- Random order
 	- Select Function